Belgium, Netherlands and France also hit by deadly flooding | DW | 15.07.2021

 Germany's neighbors have been similarly hit by devastating floods.
-Along the river Maas, thousands of residents have been urged to vacate their homes.
+Along the Maas River, thousands of residents have been urged to vacate their homes.

 As Germany counted its losses from heavy flooding on Friday, neighboring countries were similarly affected.